-Start by waking down FS92 for 0.5 miles to reach the Big Schloss
+Mile 0.0 - Walk west on FS92 towards Big Schloss for 0.5 miles to reach the Big Schloss

 Cut-Off Trail (don't take the old faded trail but continue for

-on the light blue blazed trail).
-Turn right and ascend on the Big
+Mile 0.5 - Turn right and ascend the Big

-miles then turn left again uphill on the lookout trail to go
+Mile 2.8 - Turn left uphill on the white blazed lookout trail to go

 to the Big

-to reach the four way intersection of the yellow blazed Stony Creek Trail
+and arrive at the intersection of the yellow blazed Stony Creek Trail

 just past a great camping